 Anything super cheap will have a stronger alcohol taste, which will detract from the bright flavors of the lime, ginger and champagne.

 In my Vodka 101 crash course, we talk about how to pick out a bottle of vodka, but my go-to brands right now are Tito’s, Deep Eddy and Absolut.

 Feel free to mix up the vodka for gin, rum, bourbon or tequila if you prefer!

 Instead of the classic ginger beer in this Moscow Mule cocktail, this recipe calls for ginger liqueur.
 Domaine de Canton is the most popular brand on the market, but you may find others worth trying at the liquor store.

 I also added a few drops of ginger bitters to this cocktail for an extra zing of ginger, but it’s totally optional.

-If you don’t have either on hand, you can use ginger simple syrup instead, but it will make the drink a bit sweeter.
+If you don’t have either on hand, you can use ginger simple syrup instead, but it will make the

 I always recommend fresh lime juice if you have it on hand, but feel free to use a good quality lime concentrate.